catamphetamine/anychan/README.md

 #### Themes

 The app comes pre-packaged with a couple of built-in themes and [allows any degree of customization](https://github.com/catamphetamine/captchan/blob/master/docs/themes/guide.md) via adding custom themes.
+Each theme has "Regular" mode and "Dark" mode.

 ##### Default theme